-27 On a biomass/carbon basis.
+28 On a biomass carbon basis.
 Recently published tree mortality numbers indicate that the annual average number of trees that died in 2015-2016 is about 20 times the 2010-2014 annual average.
 Tree Mortality Task Force, Tree Mortality Facts and Figures (April 2017) Available online:

-28 The primary effect of increasing mortality in CALAND is carbon transfer from live to dead pool.
+29 The primary effect of increasing mortality in CALAND is carbon transfer from the live to dead pool. urban forest expansion.
+After 2030 the management practices return to baseline with three exceptions: 1) state-funded forest fuel reduction practices repeat every 20 years for maintenance (i.e., the 12-year block starts again in 2039); 2) the resulting growth rate for 2030 is held constant, 3) urban forest fraction continues to expand at the same rate as in previous years.

-The forest harvest rates are derived from Robards and Nickerson (2013) and the forest fuel reduction rates are derived from the CAL FIRE Draft Vegetation Treatment Program Environmental Impact report (VTPEIR) (2004-2013; CAL FIRE, 2016) and the USFS Pacific Southwest Region office (2008-2015; PSR, Jason Ko, personal communication).
-These USFS-funded fuel reduction areas are the same for the baseline and alternative scenarios because they are outside the scope of state-funded intervention.
-No state-funded forest management activities are included in the baseline scenario.

-The two alternative scenarios each consist of the addition of a suite of activities (Table 3) for land use (e.g., conservation/avoided conversion), land management (e.g., fuel reduction), and restoration (e.g., fresh marsh) to the baseline scenario.
-Each activity is applied annually to the appropriate land type(s) at a given extent (i.e., acreage) over the 2019-2030 timeframe.
-After 2030 the management practices return to baseline with three exceptions: 1) the resulting growth rate for 2030 is held constant, 2) urban forest fraction continues to expand at the same rate as in previous years, and 3) state-funded forest fuel reduction practices repeat every 20 years for maintenance (i.e., the 12-year block starts again in 2039).
-These scenarios have been developed cooperatively by many state agencies and represent goals for California land management, excluding expectations for the Healthy Soils program, which are simulated separately by another model.
-The primary difference between the two alternative scenarios is the area of implementation of the various practices.
-For example, Alternative A has a 50% reduction in urban growth rate by 2030, while Alternative B has a 75% reduction by 2030.
-Full details of the alternative scenarios are reported in the Natural and Working Lands Implementation Plan.
+The alternative scenarios were developed cooperatively by many state agencies and represent goals for California land management, excluding expectations for the Healthy Soils program, which were simulated separately by another model.
+The primary difference between the two alternative scenarios was the magnitude of the implementation of the various practices.
+For example, Alternative A had a 50% reduction in urban growth rate by 2030, while Alternative B had a 75% reduction by 2030.
+Full details of the alternative scenarios are reported in the Natural and Working Lands Implementation Plan (CA, 2019).

-The two alternative scenarios have been compared with the baseline to estimate the effects of different land management suites on California's landscape carbon budget (Figure 3).
+The two alternative scenarios were compared to the baseline to estimate the effects of different land management suites on California's landscape carbon budget (Figure 6).
 Uncertainty of these estimates is based only on uncertainties in land carbon flux values and initial carbon densities.
 The uncertainty envelope is defined by a low emission configuration (high land carbon uptake rates and low initial carbon densities) and a high emission configuration (low land carbon uptake rates and high initial carbon densities).
-While less intensive forest management reduces carbon emissions, increased forest fuel reduction dramatically increases carbon emissions.
-Longer-term benefits of forest and restoration practices, combined with temporal gaps in forest fuel reduction implementation, eventually compensate for early fuel reduction emissions to provide cumulative reductions in landscape carbon emissions after a scenario-dependent time period.
+While less intensive forest management reduced carbon emissions, increased forest fuel reduction dramatically increased carbon emissions.
+Longer-term benefits of forest and restoration, eventually compensate for early fuel reduction emissions to provide cumulative reductions in landscape greenhouse gas emissions.
+The recovery periods vary by scenario, with the less intensive scenario (Scenario A) recovering sooner than the more intensive scenario (Scenario B).